Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension

 \section{Introduction}

 In many empirical settings, one unit’s treatment affects the outcomes of others.
 Vaccination programs change not only the health of vaccinated individuals, but also the infection risks of their contacts \citep{HudgensHalloran2008}.
-Classroom interventions influence both treated students and their peers \citep{sacerdote2001peer}.
-Large-scale anti-poverty programs alter local markets and prices, with consequences that propagate through space \citep{egger2022ge,walker2024slack}.
+Large-scale anti-poverty programs alter local markets and prices, with consequences that propagate through space \citep{egger2022ge}.
 The challenge in these settings is that the assignment vector acts as a single, system-wide shock rather than a collection of independent unit-level treatments: the outcome for each unit can depend on many, or even all, components of the treatment vector.
 From the researcher’s perspective, this means that one realized assignment from a fixed design must be used to learn about this complex pattern of dependence.

-Applied work typically approaches these settings through \emph{exposure mappings} \citep{AronowSamii2017}: low-dimensional summaries of the underlying interference structure, such as the fraction of treated neighbors in a network \citep{cai2015social}, a spatial decay kernel \citep{donaldson2016railroads}, or market prices \citep{munro2021treatment}.
+Applied work typically approaches these settings through \emph{exposure mappings} \citep{AronowSamii2017}: low-dimensional summaries of the underlying interference structure, such as the fraction of treated neighbors in a network \citep{cai2015social}, a spatial ring kernel \citep{egger2022ge}, or market prices \citep{munro2021treatment}.
 Outcomes are modeled as depending on own treatment and this exposure measure, and empirical work reports “direct effects’’ and “spillover effects’’ defined within this reduced description of the interference structure.

-A central difficulty is that exposure mappings are often inevitably misspecified.
+A central difficulty is that exposure mappings are often inevitably misspecified \citep{savje2024causal}.
 They compress a rich pattern of interference into a simple index that omits many potentially relevant details about who is treated and how spillovers operate.
 This raises a basic question: when the exposure mapping is only an approximation to the true interference structure, what policy object are exposure-based estimands actually targeting, and how should we interpret their direct and spillover components relative to the underlying policy question?